-Under level 5 restrictions our courses will be all online, otherwise our courses will be running as normal and we also have Online class options by zoom available.
-For all our programmes we have enhanced safety and cleaning protocols to ensure we follow all guideline surrounding Covid 19.
-We also practice social distancing at our premises and require all staff and students to wear face masks.
+For all our programmes we have enhanced safety and cleaning protocols to ensure we follow all guidelines surrounding Covid-19.
+All our classrooms are fitted with CO2 monitors.
 Hand sanitising stations are available throughout the school.
 We will continue to update our policies and ensure a safe and enjoyable educational experience for everyone.

 You can call or email the office on 01 8453744 or firstname.lastname@example.org.